garden-io/garden/docs/using-garden/config-templates.md

 ### Defining and referencing inputs

-On the `ModuleTemplate`, the `inputsSchemaPath` field points to a standard [JSON Schema](https://json-schema.org/) file, which describes the schema for the `inputs` field on every module that references the template.
+On the `ConfigTemplate`, the `inputsSchemaPath` field points to a standard [JSON Schema](https://json-schema.org/) file, which describes the schema for the `inputs` field on every module that references the template.
 In our example, it looks like this:

 ```json
 {